 The magnificent winery is registered as National Historical Monument.
 Designed and built in 1771, it can accomodate a harvest of 150 hectares (370 acres).

 Specially-equipped forklifts are used for the gravity transfer of the grapes into the tanks.
-The Gamay is vinified in the traditional manner at temperatures between 28 and 30°C after approximately two weeks of maceration.
-At the end of the alcoholic fermentation, the must is pressed using a pneumatic horizontal press.
-The free run and the press wine are carefully transferred to the cellar, again a gravity operation, to continue the wine-making process.
+The Gamay Noir is vinified in the traditional manner and thermo-regulated after approximately two weeks of maceration, depending on the cuvée.
+At the end of the alcoholic fermentation, the must is pressed using a pneumatic horizontal press and a high performance vertical press.
+The free run and the press wine are carefully transferred to the cellar, again a 100% gravity operation, to continue the wine-making process.

 The 108-meter long cellar is one of the biggest cellars from the 18th century in the entire world.

-The cellar holds 57 casks and 150 barrels used for malolactic fermentations followed by12 to 18 months of maturing, depending on the wine profile that is sought.
+The cellar holds 55 wooden tanks used for malolactic fermentations followed by 8 to 18 months of maturing, depending on the wine profile that is sought.
 Throughout the changing seasons, hygrometry and temperature remain constant, highly important for the long slow maturation of the wines.